HHiD/NileiMapRecordingDemo/README.md

-# MapRecordTrack
+# QuikStartProject
-For record your track and related informations on the map.
+For Quick start a new iOS Project